In a short sentence: I looooooved this book! In full, read below.

 First of all, the book is gorgeous and even more so in hardbound cover.
 It is solid black with a single crow embedded in the front.
 The cover portrayed above is another one that appeals to my taste in the dark tones and not-so-loud colors.
 It reminds of ash and smoke and it tells of death.

 So here’s the thing, I’m relating this review to the whole crow theme with the superstitions surrounding it and hope for the best.

 ONE is bad luck

 Each of our main characters suffered on their own before being in this group.
 They were all broken and alone.
-They have their own burdens to bear and it was beautifully told in each of the character’s point of view.
+They have their own burdens to bear and it was beautifully told in each of the character’s points of view.
 Dirtyhands, Wraith, Marksman, Hostage, Witch, Hunter – they have their own voices in this book and the author has a way of making each of those ‘voices’ engaging.
-This is because the tone and narration suit the character’s personality and how they perceive things around them.
+This is because the tone and narration suit the characters’ personalities and how they perceive things around them.

 TWO is good luck

 Within the six crows, I liked seeing them being paired off to each other and not just in ‘shipping’ terms or romance.
 Each of the members in these pairs balances each other out in a way that is a delight for the readers to see.
 Like how can you not ship them together?

 I am not saying these are the official pairings, but I’m also not saying they’re not… Did that make sense?